 - Informed Flaw: Her actress, Michelle Borth, revealed she's uptight and grew up too fast, and "has lost the capability of just relaxing, having fun, and letting loose and being a teenager".
 But when she transforms into her superhero form, "she knows how to have fun.
 She's got her confidence back.
 She knows how to let her hair down.
 She knows just how to embrace life, and she's not so worried anymore".
 We never get to see this side of her due to her small screen time.

-- Mini Dress Of Power: Much like her counterpart in the comics.
-She has a skirt on her outfit, unlike Darla.
+- Mini Dress Of Power: Mary has a skirt on her outfit, unlike Darla.

 - O.O.C.
 Is Serious Business: She's depicted as the rock of the family at first, but the combination of her Caltech application finally going through and almost getting run over by a truck sends her into an emotional breakdown.